 Sheryl is the co-founder and Chief Executive Officer of Powerful Learning Practice, where she works with schools and districts from across the United States and around the world to re-envision their learning cultures and communities.
-She also consults with governments, school districts and non-profits that are integrating online communities and networks into their professional learning initiatives, including the US Department of Education’s Future Ready Leaders initiative; Alberta, Canada Initiative for School Improvement’s (AISI) online community of practice; and Victoria, Australia Department of Education and Early Childhood Development’s literacy coach community.
-Sheryl is a sought-after presenter at national and international events, speaking on topics of 21st Century reform, teacher and educational leadership, community building, and educational issues impacting marginalized populations such as the homeless.
+She also consults with governments, school districts and non-profits that are integrating online communities and networks into their professional learning initiatives.
+Sheryl is a sought-after presenter at national and international events, speaking on topics of educational transformation, teacher and educational leadership, community building, and educational issues impacting marginalized populations such as the homeless.

-Sheryl lives near the Virginia shore and spends her spare time playing on the water with her four children, her grandsons Luke, Logan, Levi and Tanner and a trio of dachshunds.
-You can find out more on her blog and on Twitter @snbeach.
+Sheryl lives near the Virginia shore and spends her spare time playing on the water with her four children, her grandsons Luke, Logan, Levi, and Tanner and a trio of dachshunds.
+Follow her on Twitter at @snbeach.

 Lani Ritter Hall